keryil/leaparticulatorqt/README.md

 ### P2P ###

-You can try:
+You can try either:

-1.
 ```
 #!python

 df_responses, df_tests = toPandas_p2p("./leaparticulator/test/test_data/P2P-160209.144607.realdata.1.exp.log", nphases=8)
 ```
 which returns two dataframes that hold the responses and the test results.
 The "client" column holds the speaker for the response data frame, and the hearer for the other data frame.
-If there are fewer than 8 phases in total i.e. the experimental run has been cut short, you have to input the number of phases manually to get correct phase numbers.
+If there are fewer than 8 phases in total i.e. the experimental run has been cut short, you have to input the number of phases manually to get correct phase numbers,

-2.
+OR

 ```
 #!python